Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 To illustrate the difference, here is an example comparing the selection offered on each platform in the same location:

-In addition to the overall website traffic, you should also factor in the type of audience a website attracts.
-You need to make sure that website visitors are likely to be interested in the type of property that you have on offer.
+In addition to the overall website traffic, you should also factor in the type of audience a website attracts:

-Airbnb attracts people of a younger age who are in search of more affordable vacation rentals.
+Airbnb attracts people of a younger age who are in search of more affordable accomodation.
 It also lures adventurers who are craving a trip with new experiences as opposed to the typical hotel stay.

 Airbnb tends to attract people who would like to rent a property for a shorter term at an affordable price in city destinations.
-It also caters to business travelers who are looking for convenient accommodations complete with the necessary facilities in urban areas.
+It also caters to business travelers who are looking for convenient accommodations.

-In general, Vrbo is targeted at family-oriented and older audiences who are willing to pay for an entire house.
+Vrbo rentals are famous for family vacations and older audiences who are willing to pay for an almost entire apartment or house.
 If your property is kid-friendly and can accommodate a large family or group, then setting a listing on Vrbo will be a smart move for your business.

-Both sites now offer a useful instant booking feature.
-This makes the reservation process infinitely more convenient for guests.
-It eliminates the need to send a booking request and wait for approval from the owner and instead, as the name suggests, allows guests to book vacation rental properties instantly.
+Both sites offer similar booking features, including an instant booking feature.
+This makes the reservation booking process infinitely more convenient for guests.
+It eliminates the need to send a booking request and wait for approval from the owner.

-Both Airbnb and Vrbo have the challenge of catering to the needs of hosts as well as guests.
-Not only are property hosts regarded as their customers, but so too are vacation renters.
+Both booking sites have the challenge of catering to the needs of hosts as well as guests.

-However, to address issues, Airbnb offers a Resolution Center that hosts can use to request money or guests can use to request a refund.
-If guests and hosts can’t reach an agreement, they also have the option to ask Airbnb for mediation.
+To improve customer service, Airbnb introduced a Resolution Center that hosts can use to request money or guests can use to request a refund.
+If guests and hosts can’t reach an agreement, they have the option to ask Airbnb for mediation.
 A dedicated team member will then assess the information shared by both parties and reach a final decision.

 While reviews matter on both platforms, when it comes to the Airbnb vs. Vrbo comparison, there are some key differences to note.